Aboudoc/Transparent-Upgradable-Proxy/README.md

 ## Transparent Uppgradable Proxy

+This project is focusing on `assembly`

+Check [this repository](https://github.com/Aboudoc/Transparent-Proxy-Pattern-OpenZeppelin) to learn how to upgrade using `hardhat-deploy` following the Transparent Upgradable Proxy pattern from Open Zeppelin.
+In this repo, we build our own library

+[This repository](https://github.com/Aboudoc/AU-storage-slot) to learn how to write to storage, read storage using StorageSlot library from Open Zeppelin

+To build our upgradable proxy, we'll try to follow these steps

 1. Intro: the wrong way to implement proxy
 2. Return data from fallback
 3. Storage for implementation and admin